sciknoworg/OntoAligner/README.md

 ```
 ## ⭐ Contribution

 We welcome contributions to enhance OntoAligner and make it even better!
-Please review our contribution guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) before getting started.
+Please review our contribution guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) before getting started.You are also welcome to assist with the ongoing maintenance by referring to [MAINTENANCE.md](MAINTENANCE.md).
 Your support is greatly appreciated.

-[//]: # (## 📧 Contact)

 If you encounter any issues or have questions, please submit them in the [GitHub issues tracker](https://github.com/sciknoworg/OntoAligner/issues).